SciML/DifferentialEquations.jl/docs/src/tutorials/femStochastic.md

 problem by giving the appropriate optional arguments to the constructor.
 These arguments are a function σ which is the function multiplied to the Brownian increments ``dW``, and stochastic, a boolean which we put as true for when the equation is stochastic.
-Another keyword that is optional is noiseType which specifies the type of noise (the "color" of the noise).
+Another keyword that is optional is noisetype which specifies the type of noise (the "color" of the noise).
 By default this is Gaussian (Space-time) White Noise.